beda-software/au-inferno-test-coverage/documents/proposal.md

 ### Challenges in the Pipeline:

 1. **Limited Descriptive Capability of TestPlan**: The `TestPlan` resource provides only high-level narratives, lacking detailed descriptions for individual test cases unless combined with `TestScript` or similar tools.
 This limitation makes it difficult to align high-level test case descriptions with actual tests in the Inferno report.
-Although large language models (LLMs) could theoretically generate detailed descriptions, their results are often unstable and unpredictable.

 2. **Heavy Dependency on TestScript**: The `TestScript` resource can offer detailed test case information, but its complexity poses a significant barrier for Implementation Guide (IG) developers.
 Additionally, the primary goal here isn’t to test FHIR server functionality but to validate the contents of the Inferno report.